sillito/websystems/exercises/functions.markdown

 **`time_between_in_words`**`(from_date, to_date)`

 Returns a [`String`](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/String) describing the approximate amount of time that has elapsed between the `from_date` to the `to_date`.
-This description is human readable (e.g., '1 minute', '2 minutes', or '2 weeks').
+This description should be in a human readable form (e.g., '1 minute', '3 hours', '2 days', '1 week', '6 months' or '25 years').

 _Parameters:_